A Sensorless, Inherently Compliant Anthropomorphic Musculoskeletal Hand Driven by Electrohydraulic Actuators: Robotic Hand Mechanism

 \subsection{Actuator Design and Characterization}

-Peano-HASEL actuators \cite{hasel_actuators} were fabricated using the following methods: the basic structure consists of a flexible pouch made from 25 \textmu m Mylar (PET) films.
-Carbon ink electrodes were screen-printed onto the films and cured.
-The pouches were then filled with a liquid dielectric (silicone oil, 5 cSt) and heat-sealed.
+Peano-HASEL actuators \cite{hasel_actuators} were fabricated as follows: the basic structure consists of a flexible pouch made from 25\,\textmu m Mylar (PET) films.
+Carbon-ink electrodes were screen-printed onto the films and cured.
+The pouches were then filled with a liquid dielectric (silicone oil, 5\,cSt) and heat-sealed.

-To amplify the output force for the robotic hand, multiple Peano-HASEL actuators Fig.~\ref{fig:actuator_overview}(a) were connected in parallel to form strong actuator stacks.
-To ensure safe operation at high voltages and prevent electrical arcing or short circuits, silicone spray was applied to the outer surfaces of the actuators.
-Furthermore, 50~\textmu m PTFE sheets were interleaved between each actuator in the stack; these serve the dual purpose of providing electrical insulation and minimizing inter-actuator friction during contraction.
+To amplify the output force for the robotic hand, multiple Peano-HASEL actuators (Fig.~\ref{fig:actuator_overview}(a)) were connected in parallel to form actuator stacks.
+To ensure safe operation at high voltage and prevent electrical arcing or short circuits, silicone spray was applied to the outer surfaces of the actuators.
+In addition, 50\,\textmu m PTFE sheets were interleaved between each actuator in the stack; these serve the dual purpose of providing electrical insulation and minimizing inter-actuator friction during contraction.

-To determine the optimal number of parallel actuators for each finger joint, the force-displacement characteristics of the stacks were experimentally evaluated.
-The actuators were secured in a custom pull tester equipped with a linear motor (C1250-MI-XC-0S-000, LinMot) and a load cell (Model 614, Tedea Huntleigh).
-While applying an operating voltage of 5.5 kV, the linear motor stretched the actuators by 15 mm at a constant velocity of 0.5 mm/s, continuously recording the contraction force.
-The resulting force-displacement curves for single (10 g), double (22 g), and triple stack (34 g) configurations are compared in Fig.~\ref{fig:actuator_overview}(f).
-While increasing the number of parallel units enhances the output force, it simultaneously adds weight and bulk to the forearm.
-Therefore, the stack configuration for each joint was determined by balancing the kinematic and task requirements of the finger against the overall weight and space constraints of the system.
+To determine the number of parallel actuators required for each finger joint, the force-displacement characteristics of the stacks were evaluated using a custom pull tester with a linear motor (C1250-MI-XC-0S-000, LinMot) and a load cell (Model 614, Tedea Huntleigh).
+Under a $5.5$\,kV operating voltage, the linear motor stretched the actuator stacks by $15$\,mm at a constant velocity of $0.5$\,mm/s, continuously recording the contraction force over $5$ strokes for each configuration.
+The resulting force-displacement curves for single ($10$\,g), double ($22$\,g), and triple-stack ($34$\,g) configurations are compared in Fig.~\ref{fig:actuator_overview}(f).
+Adding parallel units enhances the output force but also adds weight and bulk to the forearm.
+The stack configuration for each joint was therefore chosen by balancing the kinematic and task requirements of the finger against the overall weight and space constraints of the system.